Can you get equity release on a leasehold property?

-Lenders will want to know how much time is left on your lease when weighing up if they can offer you equity release.
+Providers will want to know how much time is left on your lease when weighing up if they can offer you equity release.
 They’ll have a minimum requirement for the number of years left.
-And this will change from lender to lender.
+And this will change from provider to provider.

 What happens if your lease is too short for equity release

 If you don’t have enough time left on your lease, there are a couple of things you can do.
 For example, you may be able to extend the length of the lease.
 But be warned, this will rack up some costs, including legal and valuation fees.
 If this is a route you want to take, speak to your freeholder or managing agent to find out exactly what’s involved.

 Can you use equity release to extend your lease?

 Yes, you can use some of the money you unlock from your home to pay for a lease extension.
 Different providers will have different requirements for how you approach this.

 For example, with us, you’ll need to get written evidence that you and your freeholder have agreed on the leasehold extension.
 The extension must then be completed at the same time as the equity release loan is made (or earlier).